CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 You must uncomment them to set the configuration.
 {{% /notice %}}

-You can remap multiple internal COS values to the same external COS values.
+You can remap multiple internal COS values to the same external COS value.
 For example, to map internal COS 1 and internal COS 2 to external COS 3:

 ```
 traffic.cos_1.priority_remark.8021p = [3]